philrz/super/docs/formats/zng.md

 ### 2.1 Types Frame

-A _types frame_ encodes a sequence of type definitions for complex Zed types and establishes a "type ID" for each such definition.
+A _types frame_ encodes a sequence of type definitions for complex types and establishes a "type ID" for each such definition.
 Type IDs for the "primitive types" are predefined with the IDs listed in the [Primitive Types](#3-primitive-types) table.